XinTongBUPT/plz/docs/stories.md

 - a task list, with help (description) lines, shows up at "--help" and "--tasks".

-- a default ("all") command runs when nothing else is specified.
+- a default ("build") command runs when nothing else is specified.

 - can turn off colors with "--no-colors" or a dotfile.